 We did not even have a junk drawer in our kitchen!
 GASP!
 I was so traumatized by the clutter we encountered in our home when we packed to move last year that I foolishly decided not to have a junk drawer in my new home.

-So that was not a good idea and here’s why.
+Opting out of an organized junk drawer was not a good idea and here’s why.
 My dish towel drawer became the junk drawer and overcrowding quickly erupted!